 High temperature measurement

 The high temperature electrical resistivity and thermoelectric power can be measured within the temperature range of 300 K < T < 1300 K either in air or under inert gas.
 The principle of the method together with viewgraphs of the measuring apparatus and sample chamber are depicted below.
 The measurement is based on homemade furnace with precisely controlled temperature and Agilent multi-meter, which scans both the temperatures of S- type thermocouples and thermoelectric voltages.
 As the thermoelectric voltage is detected using the Pt- wires of S-type thermocouples, the thermoelectric power of Pt must be subtracted from the evaluated thermoelectric power.
 Finally, let us note that measurement of the thermal conductivity s using the longitudinal geometry is not possible due to parasitic heat exchange.

-Similarly, for high temperature measurement of all thermoelectric characteristics a steady state DC four-point method is used.
-The realization of the contacts depend essentially on the character of measured material, often Ag paste is used to improve the thermal and electric contacts between the S-type thermocouples and the sample.
+Similarly, for high-temperature measurement of all thermoelectric characteristics, a steady-state DC four-point method is used.
+The realization of the contacts depends essentially on the character of measured material, often Ag paste is used to improve the thermal and electric contacts between the S-type thermocouples and the sample.
 The contact topology together with stability criterion is clarified in the detail above.

 Thermoelectric modules characterization